LewisJEllis/nantalk/deckset.md

 ---

-## But NaN isn't just a JavaScript thing...
+## But NaN isn't just a JavaScript thing!

 ---